souriya777/spotify-mobile-svelte/README.md

 --> otherwise, we call api

 if `204` => `playback not available or active` (when no device playing something), we `transfert-playback` to us

+# spotify

+Has 2 APIs : one PUBLIC (`api.spotify.com/v1`) & one PRIVATE (`api-partner.spotify.com/pathfinder/v1/query`).

+Some opeartion, like `sorting playlist`, are not available in PUBLIC API...
+So we can't have exactly the same functionnalities or results as `native client spotify` or `web player spotify`

 # commit message